alexeygrigorev/mlwiki.org/index.php/Orders_of_Growth.md

 ---
-title: "Orders of Growth"
 layout: default
 permalink: /index.php/Orders_of_Growth
+tags:
+- calculus
+- limits
+title: Orders of Growth
 ---

-# Orders of Growth

 ## Orders of Growth
 Asymptotic notation: "Big-O"
 - Big-O notation gives a way to talk about the rate at which functions grow/decrease